alphagov/gds-way/alerting.md

 your alerts should be specific - people will be responding to alerts in the middle of the night.

-Abandon the use of emails as an alerting method.
+Don't rely on emails as an automated alerting method for incident responders.
 Emails become noisy which over time results in them being ignored or overlooked.
 If you absolutely have to use emails, template them so that the information is presented consistently.

+Don't include sensitive information in your alerts.
+Alerts are likely to be shared while they're being worked on.

 Consolidate multiple dashboards into one to have an authoritative source to check for alerts.